jamesdellinger/deep_learning_nanodegree_your_first_neural_network_project/README.md

 # Project: Implementing a Neural Network from Scratch
+*Implementing gradient descent and backpropagation in NumPy.*
 ### For Udacity's Deep Learning Nanodegree
 <img src="https://github.com/jamesdellinger/deep_learning_nanodegree_your_first_neural_network_project/blob/master/dlndlogo.png" height="140">

 ### Topic: Neural Networks

 ### Overview:
-In this project, you'll get to build a neural network from scratch to carry out a prediction problem on a real dataset!
-By building a neural network from the ground up, you'll have a much better understanding of gradient descent, backpropagation, and other concepts that are important to know before we move to higher level tools such as Tensorflow.
-You'll also get to see how to apply these networks to solve real prediction problems!
+* I built and trained a neural network that predicts ridership for a bike rental business.

-The data comes from the [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).
+* The data comes from the [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).

+### Concepts:
+* Implemented gradient descent and backpropagation in NumPy.
+* Developed intuition on choosing number of nodes in a hidden layer, given the number of features in a dataset.
+* Learned the tradeoffs between learning rate and number of epochs.

 ### My completed project: